brunaszarin/JavaScript-Project-Weather-App/README.md

 ## How to Use

 - In the application interface, type the name of the city you want to check the weather for and press Enter.
-- You will see information about the current weather and the forecast for the upcoming days.
+- You will see information about the current weather and the forecast for the day.

 ## Contribution